Thermodynamically consistent machine learning model for excess Gibbs energy

-\paragraph{Activity coefficients at infinite dilution.} Activity coefficients at infinite dilution $\gamma_i^\infty$ normalized according to Raoult's law, called 'ACI' throughout this work, were considered for binary and ternary mixtures.
+Activity coefficients at infinite dilution $\gamma_i^\infty$ normalized according to Raoult's law, called 'ACI' throughout this work, were considered for binary and ternary mixtures.
 For binary mixtures, i.e., with pure solvents, these data could be used directly.
 For the activity coefficients at infinite dilution in mixed solvents, we observed several errors in the DDB, mostly interchanged solvent labels, so that these data had to be curated prior to use.
-Our detailed data curation protocol is described in Section Data curation of activity coefficients at infinite dilution in mixed solvents in the Supporting Information.
+Our detailed data curation protocol is described in section "Data curation of activity coefficients at infinite dilution in mixed solvents" in the Supplementary Information.